AlexAbes/alexabrahams5/_posts/2019-02-17-scrapewebsites.md

 date:   2019-02-17 11:16:03
 ---

-This post is intended as a worksheet for the in-person workshops I do on how to scape data from websites and wrangle it into a CSV.
+This post is intended as a worksheet for the in-person workshops I do on how to scrape data from websites and wrangle it into a CSV.
 This kind of assumes you're using a Mac.

 #### Assumed knowledge:
 * Understanding of HTML and basic website structure